nesst-lab/comppedagogy/00_remote_worksheets/worksheetA.md

 `mv robinsNewDirectory ../`

 mv = **m**o**v**e.
 This command is unique compared to the other ones you've used before because it takes TWO arguments (arguments let a command know exactly how to perform its task):
-1. the path to the thing you want to move (here just `robinsNewDirectory`)
+a. the path to the thing you want to move (here just `robinsNewDirectory`) <br>
-2. the path to the place you want to move it (here, the folder above you, i.e. `..`)
+b. the path to the place you want to move it (here, the folder above you, i.e. `..`) <br>

 #### 16. Check your understanding!
 It turns out you were right to begin with, you did want it in the comppedagogy (the folder you're currently in).
 How do you move it back?
 Some hints:
-1. Remember that you have to specify the path to the folder you want to move, and your folder has changed location since you last referenced it
+a.
+Remember that you have to specify the path to the folder you want to move, and your folder has changed location since you last referenced it <br>
-2. `../` references the folder ABOVE you.
-To reference the folder you're currently in, use `./'
+b. `../` references the folder ABOVE you.
+To reference the folder you're currently in, use `./`  <br>

 #### 17. `mv` also performs a slightly different function.
-1. First, enter the command in the command line to get the list of items in your working directory (which should be comppedagogy)
+a.
+First, enter the command in the command line to get the list of items in your working directory (which should be comppedagogy)  <br>
-2. Make sure that your new directory is in there, and that there is no directory called **whatDoesThisDo** (if there is, you can go into your file explorer and delete that folder manually)
+b.
+Make sure that your new directory is in there, and that there is no directory called **whatDoesThisDo** (if there is, you can go into your file explorer and delete that folder manually)  <br>
-3. Substituting your new directory name for `robinsNewDirectory`, enter:
+c.
+Substituting your new directory name for `robinsNewDirectory`, enter:  <br>

 `mv robinsNewDirectory whatDoesThisDo`